 2 Penn St. ex-administrators plead guilty in sex abuse case

-Two former Penn State University administrators each pleaded guilty Monday to a misdemeanor child endangerment charge for his role in the Jerry Sandusky child molestation case, more than five years after the scandal broke.
-Ex-Athletic Director Tim Curley and former university Vice President Gary Schultz originally were charged with felonies.
+In this Nov.
+2, 2012, file photo, former Penn State athletic director Tim Curley, center, exits District Court following his arraignment in Harrisburg, Pa.
+Curley pleaded guilty to a misdemeanor child endangerment charge on Monday, March 13, 2017, for his role in the Jerry Sandusky child molestation case, more than five years after the scandal broke.

 Add your comments below